EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 Wait.
 Isn't [Interchange](https://www.interchangecommerce.org) an old e-commerce framework?
-Yes, it's not exactly a generic web framework, on the contrary, it's a specialized one, but it still a framework and you can still do things in a maintainable fashion.
+Yes, it's not exactly a generic web framework, on the contrary, it's a specialized one, but it's still a framework and you can still do things in a maintainable fashion.
 The key is using the so-called action maps: